-Using experienced shame to navigate the social hierarchy.
-Shame arises when individuals experience failure in achievement or social contexts, and attribute their failure to something stable about who they are (that is, to dispositional factors; Tangney & Tracy, 2012; Tracy & Robins, 2004).
-The experience of shame can lead to feelings of inferiority, or a sense of being valued less than others (Tangney, Miller, Flicker, Barlow, & Hill, 1996; Fessler, 2004; Gilbert, 2003; Brown & Weiner, 1984; Jagacinski & Nicholls, 1984; Dickerson, Gruenewald, & Kemeny, 2004).
+Using Experienced Shame to Navigate the Social Hierarchy Shame arises when individuals experience failure in achievement or social contexts, and attribute their failure to something stable about who they are (that is, to dispositional factors; Tangney and Tracy 2012; Tracy and Robins 2004).
+The experience of shame can lead to feelings of inferiority or a sense of being valued less than others (Tangney et al. 1996; Fessler 2004; Gilbert 2003; Brown and Weiner 1984; Jagacinski and Nicholls 1984; Dickerson et al. 2004).
 Shame feelings thus may influence status outcomes by providing affective information to the experiencer that his or her rank has dropped.

-Although it may seem potentially maladaptive (i.e., costly) to experience shame-an emotion that lowers self-esteem and can promote anger, resentment, and even addictive behaviors (Randles & Tracy, in press; Tangney, Wagner, Fletcher, & Gramzow, 1992)-these costs must be weighed against the alternative: not experiencing shame in typical shame-eliciting situations.
+Although it may seem potentially maladaptive (i.e., costly) to experience shame-an emotion that lowers self-esteem and can promote anger, resentment, and even addictive behaviors (Randles and Tracy 2013; Tangney et al. 1992)-these costs must be weighed against the alternative: not experiencing shame in typical shame-eliciting situations.
 In other words, what might be the consequences of a deficit in the capacity to experience shame?
 Like physical pain, which is aversive but highly adaptive by virtue of promoting injury avoidance, shame experiences may be a kind of alarm system.
-Although chronic dispositional proneness to shame may be maladaptive, in certain situations momentary shame is likely to be functional, by warning individuals that they are about to suffer a drop in status, and thus should change their behavior (or run away; cf. Nesse, 1991).
-Shame experiences may be a large part of what motivates transgressors to behave in accordance with social norms (Fessler, 2007).
-In the same way that pride's pleasurable affective properties reinforce success, a single episode of shame's displeasurable properties may serve to prevent future failure (Barrett, 1995; Ferguson & Stegge, 1995).
+Although chronic dispositional proneness to shame may be maladaptive, in certain situations momentary shame is likely to be functional, by warning individuals that they are about to suffer a drop in status, and thus should change their behavior (or run away; cf. Nesse 1991).
+Shame experiences may be a large part of what motivates transgressors to behave in accordance with social norms (Fessler 2007).
+In the same way that pride's pleasurable affective properties reinforce success, a single episode of shame's displeasurable properties may serve to prevent future failure (Barrett 1995; Ferguson and Stegge 1995).

-Displaying shame as an indication of status.
-Studies have shown that shame displays are automatically perceived as communicating low status (Shariff et al., 2012; Shariff & Tracy, 2009).
-Although perceptions of low status can reduce the displayer's fitness in a number of ways (e.g., Barkow, 1975; Cowlishaw & Dunbar, 1991; Leary, Tambor, Terdal, & Downs, 1995), nonverbal displays of shame may nonetheless provide certain benefits to displayers, by appeasing onlookers after a social transgression (Keltner & Buswell, 1997; cf. Fessler, 2004).
+Displaying Shame as an Indication of Status Studies have shown that shame displays are automatically perceived as communicating low status (Shariff et al. 2012; Shariff and Tracy 2009).
+Although perceptions of low status can reduce the displayer's fitness in a number of ways (e.g., Barkow 1975; Cowlishaw and Dunbar 1991; Leary et al. 1995), nonverbal displays of shame may nonetheless provide certain benefits to displayers, by appeasing onlookers after a social transgression (Keltner and Buswell 1997; cf. Fessler 2004).
 Appeasement is essential to the long-term survival of interpersonal relationships, and to the maintenance of one's place within a social group (i.e., avoiding social rejection).
-Keltner, Young, and Buswell (1997) defined appeasement as "the process by which individuals placate or pacify others in situations of potential or actual conflict" (p.
+Keltner et al. (1997) defined appeasement as "the process by which individuals placate or pacify others in situations of potential or actual conflict" (p.
 360).
-Specifically, when individuals violate social norms, they risk unpleasant reactions from others (e.g., anger, retaliation, ostracism), which can be dangerous (Gilbert, 2007).
+Specifically, when individuals violate social norms, they risk unpleasant reactions from others (e.g., anger, retaliation, ostracism), which can be dangerous (Gilbert 2007).
 By signaling to others their recognition and regret regarding unfavorable actions, transgressors' shame displays can effectively minimize the severity of others' negative responses.